adbar/trafilatura/README.rst

 Roadmap
 ~~~~~~~

--  [x] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
+-  [-] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
 -  [x] Language detection on the extracted content
 -  [-] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
 -  [ ] Preservation of in-line text formatting (bold, italic, etc.)